yashmadan123/mslearn-openai/Instructions/Labs/06-use-own-data.md

 ### Task 5: Chat with a model grounded in your data

-Now that you've added your data, ask the same questions as you did previously, and see how the response differs.
+In this task, you will ask the same questions as before after adding your data, and observe how the responses differ.

    ```
    I'd like to take a trip to New York.
 Where should I stay?